Terms & Conditions for ConocoPhillips

 19.5.1. is in writing and signed by duly authorized representatives of Company and Contractor;

-19.5.2. expressly refers to the specific Clause to be amended; and
+19.5.2. expressly refers to the specific Article to be amended; and

-19.5.3. expressly indicates agreement of Company and Contractor to amend such specific Clause.
+19.5.3. expressly indicates agreement of Company and Contractor to amend such specific Article.

 19.6.
 If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in that existing agreement apply to the provision of the Work and are to take priority in the event of any conflict with these general terms and conditions.